PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

 Remember that the coordinates don't need to be "exact" but should be accurate enough that if someone clicks directions, it takes them to the right place -- at least within visible range of the stop.

 If the pokestop or gym is non-sponsored, you can use the ingress intel map to get a link to the portal.
-You will need to sign up for an ingress account, but if you click on a portal than press the "link" button in the upper right hand corner you can get a direct link to any portal.
+You will need to sign up for an ingress account, but if you click on a portal then press the "link" button in the upper right hand corner you can get a direct link to any portal.
 For example:

 `https://www.ingress.com/intel?ll=40.207983,-75.177594&z=17&pll=40.207319,-75.177512`

 The coordinates after `pll` are the POIs actual location.
 So to create that POI you would do:

-`$create poi gym "Deep Meadow Park" 40.207319 -75177512`
+`$create poi gym "Deep Meadow Park" 40.207319 -75.177512`

 Though, we recommend you making sure that the POI is not actually in the database first.
 Copy and paste the portal name into `$gi` or `$si` to make sure!